danishgenetics/sequoiaExtra/imputator/readme.md

 (prob_FS), second degree relatives (prob_GP), third degree relatives (prob_HA), or unrelated individuals (prob_UU).

+> [!NOTE]
-Note that only genotyped-genotyped parent-offspring pairs are considered.
-E.g. full sibling pairs where one or both parents are not genotyped are not checked, for this run `sequoia` (<https://github.com/JiscaH/sequoia_notR>) with only option `--pedigreeIN <filename>`, which is analogous to function `CalcOHLLR()` in the sequoia R package
+> Only genotyped-genotyped parent-offspring pairs are considered.
+E.g. full sibling pairs where one or both parents are not genotyped are not checked.
+For this, run `sequoia` (<https://github.com/JiscaH/sequoia_notR>) with only option `--pedigreeIN <filename>`, which is analogous to function `CalcOHLLR()` in the sequoia R package